kikitux/vagrant-tfe-si-failover/README.md

         "value": "Password1#"
     }
 ```

+When `vm1` is started, we use Virtualbox to create a mounted disk

+When `vm2` is started, we use Virtualbox clone medium to duplicate the mounted disk from `vm1`

 In this example, [we seed the same value to the original TFE](https://github.com/kikitux/vagrant-tfe-si-failover/blob/94c2d5d30c8d675bddd081dd251196590f481b78/scripts/config_replicated.sh#L30-L32), so is a known value for our lab.